Greece travel tips and advice

 Photography

-You can feel free to snap away pretty much anywhere in Greece, although some churches display "No photography" signs, and museums and archeological sites may require permits at least for professional photographers.
-The main exception is around airports or military installations (usually clearly indicated with a "No pictures" sign).
-The ordeal of twelve British plane-spotters who processed slowly through Greek jails and courts in 2001–2 on espionage charges should be ample incentive.
+You can feel free to snap away at most places in Greece, although some churches display “No photography” signs, and museums and archeological sites may require permits at least for professional photographers.
+The main exception is around airports or military installations (usually clearly indicated with a “No pictures” sign).
+The ordeal of twelve British plane-spotters who processed slowly through Greek jails and courts in 2001–2 on espionage charges should be ample deterrent.

 Time